jcaw/talonscript-mode/README.md

 `.talon` files will automatically open in `talonscript-mode`.

-Down the line I intend to add [Quelpa](https://github.com/quelpa/quelpa) compatibility, and I'll probably eventually get it on [MELPA](https://melpa.org/).
+Down the line I intend to add [Quelpa](https://github.com/quelpa/quelpa) compatibility but it won't work right now.
+I'll probably eventually get it on [MELPA](https://melpa.org/).